Sushi knife burglaries: Restaurant, business walls cut using sushi knives - NewsBreak

 EL PASO, Texas (KTSM) – An East El Paso Sushi restaurant was among three businesses burglarized Tuesday, with the burglar using sushi knives to cut through the business’ walls.

-The El Paso Police Department says a total of three businesses were burglarized: Sushi Bomb, a coin shop two doors down and a business in the middle, all with the walls cut through.
+The El Paso Police Department says a total of three businesses were burglarized: Sushi Bomb, a coin shop two doors down and a business in the middle, all with the walls cut through.‘It’s absolutely insane’: Viral video captures frenzy at North Carolina open house

 “I noticed right away that they ripped out our register and took the money inside of it I noticed that they broke in through our back door and they proceeded to use my sushi knives to cut a hole into the wall so they could steal something two doors down at the coin store,” said Guillermo De Santiago the chef and part owner of Sushi Bomb.